-Our GPs are experts in health care and aged care, applying extensive health knowledge in a friendly and professional manner at our medical clinic in Bangholme.
+Our GPs are experts in health care and aged care, applying extensive health knowledge in a friendly and professional manner at our Atticus Health Bangholme GP Clinic.
 We are pleased to provide a continuity of medical services to the local residents of Willow Lodge by retaining a number of staff and introducing a number of our dedicated GPs including a specialist geriatrician.

 Atticus Health Bangholme is pleased to offer its patients a monthly skin check clinic.
 The clinic has acquired exciting new screening technology and will be run by Dr Carl Fernandes who has a special interest in skin cancer prevention.
 The skin check clinic will run the first Wednesday of the month between 9:00 am to 12:30 pm.
 Read more here.